Pioneers Park, Belgrade

 Pioneers Park (Пионирски парк) is a park in Belgrade, the capital of Serbia.
 Developed from the royal garden, which itself was a successor of a much older garden, it is today one of the central city parks.
-It has been open for public since 1944.
+It was open to the public between 1944 and 2025.
 The park has been declared a botanical natural monument.

+Since 6 March 2025, the park has been fenced off and closed to public by the police.
+It is now used as camp of the pro-government protesters who oppose Serbian anti-corruption protests and students' blockades.
+During this period, the park has been heavily damaged and devastated.

 Location

 The park is located in the municipality of Stari Grad.
 It is bounded by the streets of Bulevar Kralja Aleksandra on the northeast, Kneza Miloša on the southeast, Kralja Milana on the west and Dragoslava Jovanovićа on the north, occupying majority of the area in the block formed by these streets.
-Being located in downtown Belgrade, it is surrounded by important city buildings and localities: House of the National Assembly of Serbia, Nikola Pašić Square, Dom Sindikata on the north, former royal courts of Stari Dvor and Novi Dvor, Andrićev Venac, Terazije on the west, London on the southwest, Krunski Venac on the south, Tašmajdan on the east.
+Being located in downtown Belgrade, it is surrounded by important city buildings and localities: House of the National Assembly, Nikola Pašić Square, Dom Sindikata on the north, former royal courts of Stari Dvor and Novi Dvor, Andrićev Venac, Terazije on the west, London on the southwest, Krunski Venac on the south, Tašmajdan on the east.

 Though they are intersected with the streets, Pioneers Park forms a larger green sector with the surrounding parks and green areas: Tašmajdan Park (east), Park at the National Assembly (north), Andrićev Venac (west) and Park Aleksandrov (further west, across the Kralja Milana).
 Easternmost point of the park, at the crossroad of the Bulevar Kralja Aleksandra, Kneza Miloša and Takovska streets, it the tripoint of the municipalities Vračar, Stari Grad and Palilula.